 1) Creating CUI Enclaves

 For many organizations, segregating CUI into a well-defined boundary or “enclave” represents the most practical approach to compliance.
-Key considerations for CUI enclaves include:
+Key considerations for enclaves include:

 Access controls: Implement strong authentication and authorization for the enclave